hejc/bind9/doc/notes/notes-current.rst

   so that their content can only match the machine name embedded in the Kerberos principal making the change. :gl:`#481`

+- Add libsystemd sd_notify() integration that allows the ``named`` to report status to the supervisor.
+This allows the systemd to wait until ``named`` is fully started before starting other services that depend on name resolution.
+  :gl:`#1176`

 Removed Features
 ~~~~~~~~~~~~~~~~